godotengine/godot-docs/community/contributing/pr_workflow.rst

     $ git push <remote> <local branch>[:<remote branch>]

-The part about the remote branch can be ommitted if you want it to have the same name as the local branch, which is our case in this example, so we will
+The part about the remote branch can be omitted if you want it to have the same name as the local branch, which is our case in this example, so we will
 do: